aaa000843/multicalculator-ui/README.md

-# MultiCalculator
+# Calcifai

 A comprehensive, modern calculator suite built with Next.js 13, Radix UI, and Tailwind CSS.
-MultiCalculator provides a collection of useful calculators for financial planning, mathematics, health metrics, and everyday calculations.
+Calcifai provides a collection of useful calculators for financial planning, mathematics, health metrics, and everyday calculations.

 ## Features